anton-mel/OffloadedDNN/README.md

 The key goals of this project are to:
 1. Offload DNN inference to a more powerful remote server.
-2. Minimize memory access overheads by reducing the number of kernel-user boundary crossings during image capture.
+2. Minimize memory access overheads by reducing the number of kernel-user boundary crossings.
 3. Optimize the system for performance, ensuring the client can handle high frame rates.

 ### General Structure